Categorically closed countable semigroups: Introduction

 A topology $\tau$ on a semigroup $X$ is called a {\em semigroup topology} if the binary operation of $X$ is continuous with respect to the topology $\tau$.

 \begin{definition} A semigroup $X$ is called {\em zero-closed} if $X$ is closed in $(X^0,\tau)$ for any $T_1$ semigroup topology $\tau$ on $X^0$. \end{definition}

-For $i\in\{0,1,2,3,3\frac12\}$ by $\mathsf T_{\!i}\mathsf S$ we denote the class of topological semigroups satisfying the separation axiom $T_i$ (see~\cite{Eng} for more details).
+For $i\in\{0,1,2,3,3\frac12\}$ we denote by $\mathsf T_{\!i}\mathsf S$ the class of topological semigroups satisfying the separation axiom $T_i$ (see~\cite[\S1.5]{Eng} for more details).
 The class of all zero-dimensional topological semigroups (i.e., $T_1$ topological semigroups possessing a base consisting of clopen sets) is denoted by $\mathsf{T_{\!z}S}$.
 Note that any zero-dimensional space is Tychonoff and any $T_1$ space with a unique non-isolated point is zero-dimensional.
-This yields the following chain of implications:
+This yields the following chain of implications holding for every semigroup:

-By a {\em semigroup polynomial} on a semigroup $X$ we understand a function $f:X\to X$ of the form $f(x)=a_0xa_1\cdots xa_n$ for some elements $a_0,\dots,a_n\in X^1$ where the number $n\ge 1$ is called a {\em degree} of $f$.
+By a {\em semigroup polynomial} on a semigroup $X$ we understand a function $f{:}\hbox{ }X\to X$ of the form $f(x)=a_0xa_1\cdots xa_n$ for some elements $a_0,\dots,a_n\in X^1$ where the number $n\ge 1$ is called a {\em degree} of $f$.
 Note that every semigroup polynomial $f$ on a topological semigroup $X$ is continuous.